iamkirankumaryadav/Library/AI/Natural Language Processing.md

 **Why is NLP Important?**

 * **Human-like Interaction:** NLP allows users to interact with computers more naturally and intuitively, using everyday language instead of complex codes.
-* **Unlocks Information:** NLP helps computers process and make sense of the massive amount of textual data available in the world, opening doors to new discoveries and insights.
+* **Unlocks Information:** NLP helps computers process and make sense of the massive amount of textual data available in the world, opening doors to discoveries and insights.
 * **Automates Tasks:** NLP can automate many tasks that previously required human intervention, such as document classification,  sentiment analysis, and  machine translation.

 **What Does NLP Do?**